Recommended Hardware

 Our Top Picks

 The best all-around handheld for Arizona.
-GPS, huge 3200 mAh battery (3+ days with GPS and screen active), compact, IP66 waterproof, solar charging connector.
+GPS, huge 3200 mAh battery (3+ days), IP66 waterproof, solar charging connector.
 Pairs with your phone over Bluetooth — open the Meshtastic app and start messaging.

-The stock antenna is weak (500-600m range).
-We highly recommend replacing it with the Muziworks 17cm whip antenna (see Antenna Guide below) — it's the single biggest improvement you can make.
+~$89-99 — upgrade the weak stock antenna to the Muziworks 17cm whip (see Antenna Guide below); it's the single biggest improvement you can make.

 Why you need a rooftop node